-The BetMGM app Canada will have a huge variety of NHL betting opportunities and promotions.
-In the past, BetMGM has run NHL promotions for its US customers that have included a $10 Free Live Bet for placing a live wager of $50 or more on any NHL game on Wednesdays or Thursdays.
+The BetMGM app in Canada has a huge variety of NHL betting opportunities and promotions.
+BetMGM has run NHL promotions that have included a Free Live Bet for placing a live wager of $50 or more on any NHL game on Wednesdays or Thursdays.

 From a content perspective, BetMGM became the exclusive sports betting partner of hockey media giant The Hockey News in 2021.
 The pair now collaborate on print and video content and The Hockey News has access to BetMGM’s odds for integration into its NHL news and content.

-BetMGM also inked a deal with NHL great Wayne Gretzky in 2021.
+BetMGM also inked a deal with NHL great Wayne Gretzky.
 Gretzky is now a marketing spokesperson for the brand with an eye on expansion into new states and territories, including Canada.
 The BetMGM Sports Betting Guide also offers some added value in the form of a tutorial on NHL betting.

 BetRivers Sportsbook and the NHL